TechFides/tf-status-dashboard/README.md

 - Dashboard can send value of standup to the project channel.
 For this is necessarily to each project has a channel that exists in your workspace.
 Also, each channel must have invited bot to the conversation.
-This is possible by sending this message to the channel: `@'name of bot'`.
+This is possible by sending this message to the channel: `/invite @nazev_bota`.

+- If you want to get error messages when something get wrong then create channel `slackbot-errors` in your workspace.